The Big Picture…

 How many times do we hear CEOs calling to find the next disruptive innovation in their market/industry?
 Yet they drive a laser focus across the organisation on cost efficiency and control.
 And with that, a culture of risk avoidance sets in.
 Therefore our innovation events spawn exciting ideas that just “don’t align with strategy”, so will never get past the inertia of implementation.

 The CEO needs to lead and set the innovation vision.
 And they must ensure it flows through the organisation.
 We can look at the implementation of innovativeness as an innovation adoption problem.

 Do we need this division?
-Maybe for disruptive innovation.
-Where we can look to being an ambidextrous organisation.
-But for radical and incremental innovations I would argue this division brings challenges.
+Maybe for disruptive innovation where we can look to being an ambidextrous organisation.
+However, for radical and incremental innovations, I would argue this division brings challenges.
 Innovation becomes innovation-push – a harder proposition for a busy organisation to manage.

 We don’t address innovation resistance

 Though I wonder how often we apply the concepts and other related insights.
 Such as Maloney’s rule, effectively telling us to change the message and medium after the early adopters have adopted (see Rogers’ adopter types).
 Or do we take advantage of the network?
 For example, social influencers, Gladwell’s connectors/mavens/salesmen or Moore’s bowling alleys/tornados/main street.
 And